Mealco raises $7M to launch new delivery-centric restaurants – TechCrunch

 But founder and CEO Daniel Simon (who was previously a developer and product lead at Applicaster, and has also worked with Tel Aviv restaurant group R2M) said that even in the best of times, it can take $1 or $2 million to get started, and “if you want to hit the ground running, 98% of your focus is not on the food or the customers.”

-With Mealco, on the other hand, there’s no upfront cost for the chefs, and they get to focus on actually creating the dishes and the menu.
+With Mealco, on the other hand, there’s no need to sign a lease or any other upfront costs for the chefs, and they get to focus on actually creating the dishes and the menu.
 Mealco locally sources the ingredients, which are then cooked using the startup’s kitchen infrastructure and offered for delivery via the standard delivery apps — Uber Eats, DoorDash, Postmates and Seamless.

 Simon said that with Mealco, the process of getting a new restaurant up and running only takes six to eight weeks: “We tell [the chefs] they don’t need to chop any more onions or tomatoes.
 There’s Mealco software that can tell employees at the Mealco kitchen how to prepare [each dish].”

-Mealco also provides support around branding, marketing and social media, and gives chefs data how about the business is performing.
+Mealco also provides support around branding, marketing and social media, and gives chefs access to a dashboard with real-time data about menu performance and customer feedback, which can allow them to quickly make adjustments as needed.
 The chef, he said, can “manage the restaurant from their mobile phone.”

 The startup has already launched two restaurants delivering in Manhattan, Brooklyn and Queens — Mexican restaurant Tributo and Nashville hot chicken restaurant Cayenne (the latter with chef Hillary Sterling).
 And it says there are 50 chefs on the waitlist.